 If you have questions about how to compute your education tax credit, you should consult your tax professional or refer to IRS Publication 970.

 Box 3 - This box will be left blank, since The University of Arizona has not changed its current method of reporting from the previous year (2015).

 Box 4 - Adjustments made for a prior year: The amount in this box should be the sum of all reductions in tuition (refunded or not) related to amounts billed in a prior year.
 This amount is reported as a positive number per IRS requirements.
 However, it is actually a decrease to the amount that was reported on a prior year 1098-T. See "recapture" in the index to Pub.
 970 to report a reduction in your credit or deduction.

 Box 5 - Scholarships or grants: This box contains the sum of all scholarships and grants the University of Arizona administered and processed for the student’s account during the calendar year.
+This includes payments received from governmental and private entities such as the Department of Veterans Affairs, the Department of Defense, civic, and religious organizations, and nonprofit entities.
 Awards included in this amount may pay qualified tuition expenses as well as housing, books, and other non-qualified expenses.